5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ...perform the following actions to test a single shot distribution for *PUSH* delivered media objects.

-Copy the following into DistSession-PUSH-request.json:
+Copy the following into a file called `DistSession-PUSH-request.json`:
 ```json
 {
     "distSession": {